rubpana/soap-client/README.md

 # soap-client
-Lightweight Java library to do SOAP request by RestTemplate
+Lightweight Java library to make SOAP request by RestTemplate